Air Serbia Flight 324

-On 18 February 2024, Air Serbia Flight 324, an Embraer E195 operated by Marathon Airlines on behalf of Air Serbia, scheduled to fly from Belgrade to Düsseldorf overran the runway while taking off, subsequently striking multiple ground structures before climbing and returning to the airport.
-None of the 111 people on board the aircraft were injured.
-The aircraft was written off.
+Air Serbia Flight 324 was a scheduled flight operated by Marathon Airlines on behalf of Air Serbia from Belgrade to Düsseldorf.
+On 18 February 2024, the Embraer E195 flying the route overran the runway while taking off from Belgrade, striking multiple ground structures before climbing and returning to the airport.
+None of the 111 people on board the aircraft were injured; however, the aircraft was written off.